ben-basten/group-music-server/README.md

 * Navigate into the `src/main/js` folder and run the command `npm install`.
 * `npm start` - runs the React frontend.
 Navigate to [localhost:3000](http://localhost:3000) to see it.
+    * _Note: Safari may not allow auto-playing media by default, which is critical to the functionality of the music player.
+To enable on desktop, navigate to `Safari > Preferences... > Websites > Auto-Play`, and switch the project to "Allow All Auto-Play"_

 **Running Backend - Spring Boot**